phpDocumentor/phpDocumentor/docs/PSR.md

 The URI MUST be complete and welformed as specified in RFC 2396.

-When the @link tag is not used inline it MAY have a description appended to indicate the type of relation defined by this occurance.
+The @link tag MAY have a description appended to indicate the type of relation defined by this occurrence.

 #### Examples